Icko9/Minecraft-Server-k8s/README.md

 - **Static Public IP**: Consistent IP address that never changes (no more updating server lists!)
 - **Auto-scaling Infrastructure**: AKS cluster with configurable node counts
 - **Environment-specific Deployments**: Parameter files for different environments
-- **Secure Storage**: Managed identity integration for Azure File Share access
+- **Workload Identity Security**: Federated credentials with Azure File Share access (no storage keys in Kubernetes!)
 - **Public Access**: LoadBalancer service with static external IP for reliable connections
 - **Resource Efficiency**: Server auto-pauses when no players are connected